Home Page

 Contact RachelSykes@hotmail.co.uk for tickets.

-The closing date for nominations is 28th November 2025.
+The closing date for nominations was 28th November 2025 and judging took place in early December.

-The awards are to be conferred on the occasion of the BCT 51st anniversary on Thursday the 22nd January 2026.
+The awards are to be presented at the Awards Ceremony on the occasion of the our 51st anniversary on Thursday the 22nd January 2026.

 Forthcoming Visits and Events

-It was agreed at our monthly meeting that there will be fewer visits next year as arranging one every month has proven taxing.
-A number of visits and activities are planned including the Hot Pot Supper at Blackpool Church – St John’s in December.
+It was agreed at a monthly meeting that there will be fewer visits next year as arranging one every month has proven taxing.

 Remembrance Sunday Wreath Laying